wyounas/wyounas.github.io/_posts/2025-10-30-reproducing-the-aws-outage-race-condition-with-model-checker.md

 ```

 The trail file in the repository below shows how the race happens.
 The trail file shows that two Enactors operate side by side: the faster one applies plan 4 and starts cleaning up.
 Because cleanup only removes plans much older than the one just applied, it deletes 1 and 2 but skips 3.
-The slower Enactor then applies 3 and makes it active, and when the faster Enactor picks up cleanup again, it deletes 3 and the DNS goes down.
+The slower Enactor then applies plan 3 and makes it active, and when the faster Enactor picks up cleanup again, it deletes 3 and the DNS goes down.

 Here’s an illustration of the interleaving reconstructed from the trail: